ibm-cloud-docs/satellite/storage-ibm-object-storage-plugin.md

     ```
     {: pre}

 1. Verify that the pod is deployed.
-Note that it might take a few minutes for your app to get into a `Running` state.
+Note that it can take a few minutes for your app to get into a `Running` state.

     ```sh
     oc get pods